christy23francis/christy23francis/README.md

 ## Hi there! 👋

 I'm a frontend developer with **4 years of experience** working with Angular.
-I have a **strong knowledge** of HTML and CSS, and I'm currently working at EY.
+I have a **strong knowledge** of HTML, CSS and JavaScript, and I'm currently working at EY.

 ### Previous experience 🔍